 Create a movement

-In the spirit of keeping your head held high, inspire others to follow in your optimism by supporting the festival community and hosting your own event or supporting those who do.
-One of the best things I have experienced in recent years was seeing how a team of festival organisers and its attendees came together to fix a broken festival.
-They didn’t let this unexpected cancellation affect them, they set out to spread the acts and artists across venues in the town rather than on the festival site.
-They rolled out a series of events and we basically took over the city that weekend!
-Seeing how people supported and came together despite the bad news shows how powerful these events are.
-They are created to share and spread happiness, which can still be achieved in smaller scale initiatives.
+One of the best things I have seen is a team of organisers and its attendees coming together to fix a broken festival.
+They didn’t let this unexpected cancellation affect them.
+Instead, they set out to spread the acts and artists across venues in the nearest town rather than on the festival site.
+Rolling out a series of events and we basically took over the city that weekend!